A Trusted Partner In Location Intelligence

 Location Intelligence: Data and Analysis Tools for Understanding the “Where”

 Each business vertical will find different value when they apply location intelligence to their business.
-For some businesses, location intelligence can help with siting decisions – applying information such as demographic information about a particular area, traffic flows and more..[WHAT MORE…] that will inform management on the best locations to invest in.
+For some businesses, location intelligence can help with sitting decisions – applying information such as demographic information about a particular area, traffic flows, and current businesses that will inform management on the best locations to invest in.
 For telecommunication and mobile software companies, knowing where people are, how they move about and how they engage with the companies products and services at various locations can yield valuable insights.

 Unlike traditional wireline customers, wireless customers are by nature mobile.
 Location intelligence can help you spot how customers move around their region – where they cluster, where they use data and more.

 Where are people when they use mobile software?
-Do they make restaurant reservations when at home or on the road?
-Check in on Facebook or Foursquare locally or only on the road?
+Do they make restaurant reservations and check in on Facebook or Foursquare when local/at home or on the road?
 Knowing where people are when they perform tasks can yield insights into what offers might be of interest to them.
 Correlating this information with their home location and most visited locations can help identify high value customers.

 Location Intelligence for Retail Application